SowmyaAji/SpellChecker/README.md

 #Output

-The program does not account for excess letters, it returns words that could have some of those letters and are of the same length.
-It is a problem that still has to be sorted.

-('This maybe the word you are looking for: ', [])

-('Options: ', ['happen', 'player'])
+The program automatically removes the third consecutive duplicate letter, as English does not have a single word with three consecutive duplicates - like 'ppp' in the example given.
+Our program cleans up that input by removing the third duplicate and returns it as a valid word.

+Word to check: 'happpy'

+The word you have asked to check is: happy [this is the auto-corrected result]

+Yes it is a valid word